openid/sharedsignals/openid-caep-specification-1_0.md

 ext_id
 : The external session identifier, which may be used to correlate this session with a broader session (e.g., a federated session established using SAML)

-risk_score
-: A numerical score, which indicates the Transmitter's assessment of how risky it considers the session presence to be.
-The possible values are:

-  * 0 : Session activity is low
-  * 1 : Session activity is high, but normal
-  * 2 : Session activity is abnormal, but not alarming
-  * 3 : Session activity is abnormal and alarming

 ### Examples {#session-presented-examples}
 The following is a non-normative example of a Session Presented event: